Interfacial Line Energy of a Topological Phase: Role of thermal fluctuations

 since any correction to $\sigma_{\rm{cl}} (T)$ for $\kappa=0$ is only due to thermal spin fluctuations and has no fermionic contribution.
-As shown in Fig.~\ref{fig_finiteT}(b), finite temperature $T$ reduces $\sigma_{\rm{cl}}$ due to entropic contributions coming from the spin fluctuations in the nucleating region.
-Given the reduction in the effective surface tension, this illustrates that the spin-fluctuations on the boundary of the nucleating region effectively reduces the stiffness of the domain wall.
-This is consistent with the analytic estimate of the same (see Ref.~[27]).}}
+As shown in Fig.~\ref{fig_finiteT}(b), finite temperature $T$ reduces $\sigma_{\rm{cl}}$ due to entropic contributions coming from the spin fluctuations in the nucleating region~\cite{kevin_pre_2005}.
+Given the reduction in the effective $\sigma_{\rm{cl}}$ with $T$, this illustrates that the thermal fluctuations on the boundary of the nucleating region effectively reduces the stiffness of the domain wall.